jeremyButtler/bioTools/README.md

     - needs some debugging still, but close
   - cigToEqx (freezeTB):
     - convert regular cigars to eqx cigars
+  - krakTaxaId:
+    - split up kraken reads by taxa id
+    - side project, more of idea phase right now, so not working
   - edClust (fluDI/freezeTB):
     - needs testing, but is running
     - try to cluster reads by edit distance